londonhackspace/CNC/README.md

 ## How to use

+### Add a new machine

-1. turn on machine you want to be reinstalled
+1. any CNC admin: figure out the MAC address of the machine to be (re)installed

+1. a hackspace admin:

+    * add IP and hostname for that MAC address
+    * add the machine to the set of hosts to receive general Hackspace modifications

-1. hit F12 key so that boot options come up, select 'network card'
-1. select image "Wheezy i386 diskless" from list
-    * note, this is to be changed to a special image for this purpuse.
-See "Add a new netboot image" in [TODO](doc/TODO.md) if not done.
+1. any CNC admin: turn on / reset the machine you want to be (re)installed.
+Hit F12 key so that boot options come up, select 'network card' (this works for the "Optiplex 760" (boxfordcnc), will be different for other machines).
+Select image "Wheezy i386 diskless" from list (*NOTE*, this is to be changed to a special image for this purpuse.
+See "Add a new netboot image" in [TODO](doc/TODO.md) if not done.)

-1. `ssh root@boxfordcnc` (using ssh key, run once first to confirm ssh server key), or/then:
+    1. `ssh root@<hostname>` (`<hostname` being e.g. `boxfordcnc`, using ssh key, run once first to confirm that you can log in, and to add the ssh server key)
-1. for admins: run stage 1 only?: `ANSIBLE_HOSTS=cnc ansible-playbook -i inventory stage1.yaml`
-1. otherwise: run (UNFINISHED) `ansible-playbook setup.yaml -i inventory`

-setup.yaml runs both stage1.yaml and stage2.yaml.
+    1. run `make stage1` (or `make`) (TODO: how to specify host in question?)

-So see what's going on in stage1, `ssh root@<machine>` then `cd stage1-logs; ls -lrt; less tmp.....`.
+        * So see what's going on in stage1, `ssh root@<hostname>` then `cd stage1-logs; ls -lrt; less tmp.....`.
 This directory is currently persisted on the network image that's used, which may not persist or even be writable in the future.
 In case this happens, revert commit 184eeec28f771bec11b2c12a50f9b9dba7b9abe0.

+1. a hackspace admin: run the general Hackspace scripts on the machine (there will be no `make stage2a` here, OK?)

+1. any CNC admin: run `make stage2b` (or just `make`) (TODO)

+### Update all existing machines

+For the CNC specific stuff:

+1. any CNC admin: run `make stage2b` (or just `make`) (TODO)

+For the general Hackspace stuff: the responsible Hackspace admin will run the updates on all machines automatically (no further thinking needed).